famanson/famanson.github.io/_posts/2018-06-17-coding-on-an-ipad.md

 ## Conclusion:

-After weeks of research, I found that `Textastic` and `Working Copy` in split view side-by-side is a powerful pair of tools for text editing and version control.
-Using this with CI and `Termius`, I can both build new code and fix bugs on both our web frontend and backend servers easily.
-This is the final combination that I am happy with.
+`Textastic` and `Working Copy` in split view side-by-side makes a powerful pair of tools for coding and version control.
+Using this with continuous integration and `Termius`, I can both build new code and fix bugs on both our web frontend and backend servers easily.

-It is not the full stack that I normally work with since `XCode` is missing, but with [Bitrise](https://www.bitrise.io) + [fastlane](https://fastlane.tools/) + a `GitHub` webhook I can always do some very simple editing and release to [TestFlight](https://developer.apple.com/testflight/) easily.
-To run the debugger and other heavy tasks for iOS development, I would need the MacBook anyway and the much longer release cycle on iOS means that it isn’t really practical to set up the full dev flow on the go for `XCode` without the laptop.
+It is not the full stack that I normally work with since `XCode` is missing, but with [Bitrise](https://www.bitrise.io) + [fastlane](https://fastlane.tools/) + a `GitHub` webhook, I can always do some very simple editing and release to [TestFlight](https://developer.apple.com/testflight/) easily if necessary.
+To run the debugger and other heavy tasks for iOS development, I would need the MacBook anyway.
+Furthermore, the much longer release cycle on iOS means that it isn’t really practical to set up the full dev flow on the go for `XCode` without the laptop.

-I hope that this is useful and would save some time for someone out there looking for a development environment on a laptop substitution like I did.
+I hope that this would be useful and save some time for someone out there looking for a development environment on a laptop substitution like I did.
 Get in touch with me if it does, or if you have a different opinion!
 Leave a comment here, drop me [a message]( [me@famanson.com](mailto:me@famanson.com), find me on [GitHub](https://github.com/famanson).

 Have a nice day and happy coding!